Maesla/Advanced-Lane-Lines/writeup_template.md

 This method can be found at cell #9, named by **Sliding Window**
 ##### Finding by Polynomial
-This method use a precalculated polynomial, with the previous method for instance.
+This method uses a precalculated polynomial, with the previous method for instance.
 With the polynomial calculated, you can find a new polynomial searching pixels in the proximity of the previous line

 ![alt text][polynomial]

 This method can be found at cell #10, named by **Polynomial**

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The curvature is based on Lesson **Advanced Lane Finding**, point 35, **Measuring curvature**, and in [this article](./http://www.intmath.com/applications-differentiation/8-radius-curvature.php)

-This method can be found at cell #11, named by **Curvature** In this block I calculate the curvature in pixels and in meters.
+This method can be found at cell #11, named by **Curvature**.

+In this block I calculate the curvature in pixels and in meters.
 I calculate also the vehicle bias from the lane center.

-I did this in lines # through # in my code in `my_other_file.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-This method can be found at cell #12, named by **Draw In image** In this block, I draw a polygon with the calculated lines.
+This block can be found at cell #12, named by **Draw In image**.

+In this block, I draw a polygon with the calculated lines.
-Then, I transform this polygon with the inverse matrix transformation and I merge it with the original image.
+Then, I transform this polygon with the inverse matrix transformation and I merge the result with the original image.
-Then, I write at the image the curvature and the bias
+Then, I write the text for the the curvature and the bias in the image.

 ![alt text][final]